Who Is Elizabeth Holmes?

 In early 2018, Theranos settled with the CMS, paying a $35,000 fine and refunding more than $4.5 million to testing customers in Arizona.
 As part of the settlement, the company was forbidden to work in the blood-testing industry for two years.
 The SEC settlement, for which Holmes paid a $500,000 fine, also barred her from holding a leadership position at any publicly traded company for 10 years.

 Holmes continued to deny these allegations, but on June 15, 2018, she and Sunny Balwani were charged by the U.S Attorney’s Office with 11 federal counts, nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
 The charges carry a maximum sentence of 20 years in prison, a $250,000 fine, plus restitution for each charge.

-On September 5, 2018, it was reported that Theranos will dissolve.
+On September 5, 2018, it was reported that Theranos would dissolve after attempting to pay creditors with its remaining cash.
 "We are now out of time," CEO David Taylor emailed shareholders.

 An expansive look at Holmes and her company's deceptions came in the 2018 best-seller Bad Blood: Secrets and Lies in a Silicon Valley Startup by John Carreyrou, who first broke the story for the Wall Street Journal.
 Its film rights were sold even before the book was published, with The Big Short's Adam McKay on board to direct and Jennifer Lawrence attached to star as Holmes.

 HBO followed suit with the March 2019 premiere of the documentary The Inventor: Out for Blood in Silicon Valley, by Oscar-winner Alex Gibney.

 Early Life and Education